What is business fraud?

 Corruption is a blanket term for many different types of business fraud.
 Essentially, when a person in power at a business deliberately mishandles funds or engages in any kind of dishonest behavior, it is considered corruption.

 Some examples of corruption are:

 - Conducting business dealings with criminals.

 Business owners might become corrupt if they seek to make as much money as possible with little regard for morality or justice.
 It’s rare, but sadly, it happens.
-That’s why it’s important that employees of a business are alert and observant.
-It’s also essential that suspicious businesses are investigated by the IRS or even the FBI.
+That’s why employees of a business must be alert and observant.
+It’s also essential that suspicious businesses are reported to and investigated by the IRS or the FBI.

 Protecting your company from fraud

 Corporate fraud is a serious matter.
 Whether the business is the victim, or a company leader is the one committing crimes, it’s important for everyone involved in an organization to be on the lookout.

 The best way to protect your business from fraud and corruption is to understand the risks and put preventative measures in place.
 Regularly reviewing financial records is one important step, and often updating technology and software is also essential.